-Chemical SPF absorb the sun’s UV Rays, which takes 20-30 minutes to properly absorb.
-It is a chemical reaction which stops the rays from being absorbed into the body, converting them instead to heat and diffusing them from the body.
+Chemical SPF absorbs the sun’s UV Rays, which takes 20-30 minutes to properly absorb.
+It is a chemical reaction that stops the rays from being absorbed into the body, converting them instead to heat and diffusing them from the body.

 Still confused?
 What is the benefit of Chemical SPF?

 Chemical SPF is lighter and spreads more easily due to the composition of filters used, making it a great option for combination or dryer skin.
 It almost feels like nothing on the skin, and is almost translucent, while our SPF50 Clear Glow Sun Serum is 100% clear, a feat that cannot be achieved when using mineral filters.

 Are the Chemicals used in chemical SPF safe?

 When it comes to sunscreens made in Australia, you can rest assured they are safe for topical use.
 Australia has extremely strict regulations covering sunscreens; they are regulated through the Therapeutic Goods Administration (TGA).

 Only tightly regulated ingredients can be included and are strictly assessed for safety and efficacy before they are allowed to be released into the market.
 Once sunscreens have been released, the TGA continues to monitor them in post-market compliance checks.